 Spike’s Pet Pantry: No Pet Hungry

-As we continue to grow and differentiate our free pet food pantry program, we have re-branded the Ani-Meals Program to Spike’s Pet Pantry.
-This new nomenclature better defines the goal of the pet food bank program which is to provide resources, specifically food, for pet owners in need of proper nutrition for their pets.
+Spike’s Pet Pantry is a pet food bank program which provides resources, specifically food, and nutrition education for pet owners in need.
 The ultimate goal is to prevent pet surrender due to food insecurity or temporary hardship.

-“A main reasons why pets are surrendered is pet food insecurity.
-Sadly, animals die because families cannot fed their pets.
+“A main reason why pets are surrendered is pet food insecurity.
+Sadly, animals die because families cannot feed their pets.
 The Spike’s Pet Pantry program helps ensure pets in our community are happy, healthy, and well-fed at home.”

-If you know of an individual or family in need of Spike’s Pet Pantry services in Berks or Lancaster Counties, or if you would like to donate food and supplies to Humane Pennsylvania, contact Tawny Kissinger, Lifesaving Programs Coordinator, at email@example.com or call either shelter: The Humane Society of Berks County at 610-921-2348 or the Humane League of Lancaster County at 717-393-6551.
+If you know of an individual or family in need of Spike’s Pet Pantry services in Berks or Lancaster Counties, or if you would like to donate food and supplies to Humane Pennsylvania, contact Tawny Kissinger, Lifesaving Programs Coordinator, at email@example.com or call either shelter: The Humane Society of Berks County at 610-921-2348, ext.
+218 or the Humane League of Lancaster County at 717-393-6551, ext.
+240.